-At Clicked, we have run group user testing for many years but there has been a learning curve.
-Most recently we have used it for a gaming client who wanted to observe how customers used their redesigned mobile app.
+I have run group user testing for many years but there has been a learning curve.
+Most recently I have used it for a gaming client who wanted to observe how customers used their redesigned mobile app.

 On this occasion the customers really liked the new design, the client was happy and the research went well, but I felt it didn’t deliver on the user testing elements.

 Like any technique, group user testing has strengths and weaknesses, so here are some tips if you want to use it: